Cheney book renews post-9/11 U.S. policy fights

 Rice, in an interview with Reuters on Wednesday, said she did not appreciate Cheney's "attacks on my integrity.

-Beyond such skirmishes, the book also highlights how far the national security debate has shifted as the United States prepares to mark the 10th anniversary of the attacks on the Pentagon and the World Trade Center in New York.
+Beyond such skirmishes, the book also highlights how far the national security debate has shifted as the United States prepares to mark the 10-year anniversary of the attacks on the Pentagon and the World Trade Centre in New York.

-Cheney's unapologetic defense of policies he advocated, such as harsh interrogations of terrorism suspects and interventionist foreign policy, surprised few in Washington.
+Cheney's unapologetic defence of policies he advocated, such as harsh interrogations of terrorism suspects and interventionist foreign policy, surprised few in Washington.

 Perhaps more surprising was the marked shift away from the vision championed by Cheney, who won many of the policy arguments in the early Bush years only to see his influence wane in the Republican president's second term.